Freelancing & The Design Business

 Henry Ford, Ford Motor Company founder.

-The following sections explore the key traits that set truly disruptive companies apart.
+The following sections examine the key traits that distinguish truly disruptive companies.

 Traits of disruptive companies